If you are looking for the best aquarium plants for shrimp then you are at the right place.

 FAQ

-Do Cherry shrimp need live plants?
+Do shrimp need plants?

 What plants do freshwater shrimp eat?